Prof-Cloud/Basic-Web-Application/README.md

 # Basic Web Application - Terraform on AWS

-This project is a basic web application that I built using Terraform on the AWS Cloud.
-It is meant to show that I understand how to create cloud resources using Infrastructure as Code.
-The setup includes an EC2 instance, which is a virtual server that runs a simple website.
-I also created a Security Group, which works like a firewall and controls what kind of traffic is allowed to reach the EC2 instance.
+This project is a basic web application that I created using Terraform on the AWS Cloud.
+It was built to demonstrate my understanding of using Infrastructure as Code (IaC) to provision cloud resources.
+The primary component of the project is an EC2 instance, a virtual server that hosts a simple website.
+I used user data on the EC2 instance, so it automatically installs a web server and builds a webpage as soon as it starts.

+The project includes a Security Group, which acts like a firewall.
+It only allows HTTP traffic (port 80) to reach the web server.

-Even though the application is simple, it shows the main ideas of how cloud projects work.
-It demonstrates how to launch resources, connect them, and keep them secure.
-This project helped me learn how to organize cloud infrastructure, write Terraform files, and understand how AWS services work together.
-The design is easy to follow, and the two security groups used in this setup could also be reused later as Terraform modules.
+Even though the application is simple, it shows the important ideas behind cloud computing.
+It demonstrates how to launch resources, connect them tof